 You can share the link of any page of our site Dementia Care Notes and its Hindi version, Dementia Hindi, by using the “share” buttons on the right sidebar, and at the bottom of every page/ post.

-You can also post small excerpts of our pages and other content on your own sites/ blogs, but you should include a working link back to the full article on this website and acknowledge “Swapna Kishore” as the author.
+Note that all material on this site, unless otherwise mentioned, is the copyright of Swapna Kishore, the person who has created and is maintaining all content on the site.
+You can post small excerpts of our pages and other content on your own sites/ blogs, but you should include a working link back to the full article on this website and acknowledge “Swapna Kishore” as the author.
 The excerpt size must remain within the accepted norms of “fair use” as understood in terms of copyright violations.
 (This would typically be a paragraph, but contact me if you are unsure).
 Please note that you may not duplicate a full page or a significant part of a page on any media without explicit permission from me.

 You may not use material on this website for any commercial purpose.
 For uses such as creating derivative works (by altering, transforming, or building upon the material on this website), please contact us for licensing information and other such things.